Etihad Stadium: Concerts

 Outside the football season, the stadium hosts annual summer concerts, and is one of the United Kingdom's largest music venues, having a maximum capacity of 60,000 for performances.
 It was the largest stadium concert venue in England before the new Wembley Stadium was built.

 The first concert was a performance by the Red Hot Chili Peppers supported by James Brown in 2004.
 An Oasis concert at the ground was featured on the DVD, Lord Don't Slow Me Down and the band's concert in 2005 set the attendance record of 60,000.
 Take That released a DVD of their 2006 performance at the stadium, Take That: The Ultimate Tour.
 Other artists who have played the stadium are U2, Beyoncé, Jay-Z, George Michael, Rod Stewart, Foo Fighters, Pet Shop Boys, Manic Street Preachers, Bastille, Dizzee Rascal, The Futureheads, the Sugababes, Taylor Swift, Metallica, Sophie Ellis-Bextor, Coldplay, Bruce Springsteen, Muse, Bon Jovi (three times), Robbie Williams, One Direction, The Stone Roses and the Spice Girls.
 It also hosted Liam Gallagher for his homecoming gig in 2022.
+Canadian artist the Weeknd performed there as part of his After Hours til Dawn Stadium Tour in 2023, and is set to re-perform here in 2026 as part of his co-headlining tour extension with Playboi Carti.
+Oasis is set to return on their Oasis Live '27 Tour in 2027 for a record 11 nights at the stadium.

 Concerts and boxing matches eventually took their toll on the pitch.
 In 2008, late post-concert pitch renovation, combined with an early start to the football season, led to the pitch not being ready for the first home fixture, causing the club to play its UEFA Cup first round qualifying match at Barnsley's Oakwell Stadium and a moratorium to be imposed on the staging of non-football events at Eastlands.
 In May 2010, the club invested in a new pitch and summer concerts resumed in 2011 when Take That played eight nights, with ticket sales totalling approximately 400,000.